6-Figure Settlement for Brain Injuries Caused by Car Accident

 High-speed collision causes catastrophic brain injuries

 Our Spanish client was the front-seat passenger in a car driven by her husband who was involved in a high-speed road collision.
-She sustained multiple fractures and catastrophic brain injuries, with loss of peripheral vision, balance and reduced memory amongst other long-term symptoms.
+She sustained multiple injuries including a number of fractures and catastrophic brain injuries, with loss of peripheral vision, balance and reduced memory amongst other long-term symptoms.
 After life-saving surgery, she returned to Spain to continue her treatment.

 With our team of Spanish-speaking lawyers, we can take on cases for clients who live in Spain, as well as for Spanish individuals based in the UK.